 4. UX / HCI Researchers

-Description: The group dedicated to UXtweaks specialty – UX research but do not hesitate to join as it is for all kinds of UXers.
+Description: The UX community dedicated to UXtweaks specialty – UX research but do not hesitate to join as it is for all kinds of UXers.
 It will help you to expand our network of people and your ideas.
 You can even find UX legends such as Jared Spool, Jakob Nielsen, or Don Norman in the group as members!

 5. UX Designer